attiasas/open-interactive-simulation-core/CONTRIBUTING.md

 ---

-# ⚒️ Building the plugin
+# ⚒️ Building the library

 To build the library sources, please follow these steps: